 Hedge Funds vs. Retail Funds: Why Hedge Funds Win?

-Want to know why sophisticated investors are moving away from mutual funds toward Hedge Funds?
+Want to know why sophisticated investors are moving away from mutual funds toward Hedge Fund?

 This article breaks down exactly how Hedge Funds outperform Retail Funds in terms of returns, flexibility, risk protection, and tax efficiency—backed by real-world performance.